grokking-engineering/challenges/nov_24_2015/answers.md

 `cURL` program or any HTTP library available to your favorite language.
 The request's body has to include the `total` and `quantity` keys with desired values (did you think of assigning a negative value to `total`?
 Free money!).
-However, you'll also need to include the session sercure cookie, which you can sniff for with networking tools like `ngrep` or the more convenient Network tab in most modern browser's Developer Tools.
+However, you'll also need to include the session secure cookie which you can sniff for with networking tools like `ngrep` or the more convenient Network tab in most modern browser's Developer Tools.